 The Gallant Hours doesn’t satisfy some fans of war movies.
 There is no on-screen action, and the shots of vintage (and occasionally anachronistic) ships and planes is edited for clarity, not excitement.
 The emphasis is on how a leader removed from the action makes effective decisions.
-Halsey’s staff may look like a boys’ club, with its jokes and the camaraderie, but it’s a tight organization.
+Bull Halsey’s staff may look like a boys’ club, with its jokes and the camaraderie, but it’s a tight organization.
 Halsey insists on the formalities of the command relationship but drops the rest of the pomp and circumstance.
 Rather than order people around, he asks their advice.
 By dropping his insignia, he gets the honest thoughts of the men who know what’s happening, such as the opinionated pilot (William Schallert) who tells him that the battle plan is all screwed up.
 The Navy leaders back at Pearl or in Washington need Halsey to make decisions that can get results.
 A consummate poker player, Halsey intuits that the Japanese might be trying to score a win by shooting down his plane.
 As what he’s really commanding is a gang war on a grand scale, he orders his intelligence boys to try to catch Yamamoto in the air.
 It’s Al Capone vs. Bugs Moran, and anything that disrupts the enemy is within the rules, even a mob hit.
 The Gallant Hours has no illusions that the honor of war is in the killing.